dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture2501.md

 Clean Architecture?

-Let’s also assume that the state of the game is maintained on some persistent store—perhaps in flash, or perhaps in the cloud, or maybe just in RAM.
-In any of those cases, we don’t want the game rules to know the details.
-So, again, we’ll create an API that the game rules can use to communicate with the data storage component.
+Let's also assume that the state of the game is maintained on some persistent store—perhaps in flash, or perhaps in the cloud, or maybe just in RAM.
+In any of those cases, we don't want the game rules to know the details.
+So, again, we'll create an API that the game rules can use to communicate with the data storage component.

-We don’t want the game rules to know anything about the different kinds of data storage, so the dependencies have to be properly directed following the Dependency Rule, as shown in Figure 25.2.
+We don't want the game rules to know anything about the different kinds of data storage, so the dependencies have to be properly directed following the Dependency Rule, as shown in Figure 25.2.

 Figure 25.2  Following the Dependency Rule